 Found via cyber-ir.com: This paper is the best I have ever read on how to build IOC’s with Windows Event ID’s.
 I highly recommend you to read it, it contains very useful information and some very interesting behavioural examples of attacker activity.
 If you are looking to enhance your detection in your core network this is the document!

 Over the course of one week I had the opportunity to audit two hacked WordPress websites.
 I could quickly discover two vulnerabilities: a Cross Site Scripting, or XSS, in a premium WordPress theme Akal, and a SQL injection Denial-of-Service in a later to be disclosed plugin.
 This post describes the Akal premium WordPress theme XSS vulnerability.

 This is a very interesting read on how Dario Weißer (@haxonaut), cutz and Ruslan Habalov (@evonide) were able to find a PHP unserialize bug to exploit and gain remote code execution on Pornhub.
 Pornhub’s bug bounty program is at Hackerone In stead of actively attacking Pornhub, they took another road and attacked what Pornhub is built upon: PHP.

+How to add SSL and HTTPS in your WordPress site, the definitive guide!
 Did you know that having an SSL certificate on your website is the de-facto standard nowadays?
-Google ranks sites having HTTPS -or an SSL certificate- higher in their SERP.
-But in WordPress, what do you need to do to set up and install an SSL certificate in your WordPress website?
+Google ranks sites having HTTPS higher in their SERP.
+But in WordPress, what do you need to do to set up, enable and install an SSL certificate in your WordPress website?
 You’ll learn the important steps to move WordPress from http to https in this post.